jesusprubio/strong-node/README.md

 - Control all our errors, massaging them if needed to avoid the risks commented in these last points.
 - Use mature modules.
-- Use secure modules. ["nsp"](https://github.com/nodesecurity/nsp) allows you to automate the search of dependencies with known vulnerabilities.
-Add it to your development workflow.
+- Use secure modules.
+Add checks to your development workflow with a tool like [audit-ci](https://github.com/IBM/audit-ci).

 ## 2 Input and output